Hit the Road

 After Steinbeck, the next writer to expand on this idea of hitting the road and seeing America was Jack Kerouac.
 In his autobiographical novel, On The Road, which he wrote in 1951 and was published in 1957, Kerouac takes his readers on several different journeys, the first of which is his hitchhiking trip from New York to Denver.
 Kerouac is not the best role model, as he lived a libertine existence.
 But he did love the road, and especially the people he met on the road; so his depiction of what it was like to hitchhike across America in the 1950s is lively and entertaining.
 Kerouac is best known for coming up with the concept of "beat," from which we get the name "beatnik" and which today we would call "cool."
 He is known as the Father of the Beat Generation, which included coffee house beatniks and jazz bar intellectuals, as well as Frank Sinatra and his Rat Pack and everyone in between.
 A must-read is his Part I, Chapter 4, which he calls "the greatest ride in my life."
 It really is a hoot.

-In the 1960s, Route 66 came into its own with a television show by the same name.
+In 1960, Route 66 came into its own with a television show by the same name.
 It was one of the hottest shows back then, and the reason I caught the bug.
 Two friends, Tod and Buz, both without families, decide to take the Corvette convertible that Tod's dad left him and hit the road - supposedly Route 66, but their travels take them far afield of the Mother Road.
 It was a great show, well-written, with Christian themes and new guest stars each week, and an instrumental theme song by Nelson Riddle that topped the record charts and is still one of the great theme songs in all of television.
 The music from the show alone sends my heart thumping.
 Who wouldn't want to be like the two beatest dudes in America, driving the beatest car, with who-knows-what waiting around the next bend in the road?
-The Route 66 TV show is out on DVD, but is already sold out.
-You can still rent it on Netflix.
+The Route 66 TV show is out on DVD, and you can also rent it on Netflix.
+Midway in season three, Glenn Corbett replaced George Maharis as Buz but Martin Milner continued as Tod throughout.
+Great look at America during the early 1960s.

 So back to my trip.
 There I was, traveling across America like Tod and Buz, minus the car.
 But as everyone connected with Route 66 the highway will tell you, and as the TV show emphasized, and as both Steinbeck and Kerouac pointed out, it's not about the road - it's about the people.
 That is what hitting the road and seeing America is all about, because that is what America is all about - which is how you're able to find yourself when you go searching for America.
 You find yourself when you get out of yourself and get into the lives of other people, which is what Tod and Buz do.
 You don't have to hit the road to do that, of course.
 But sometimes it's good to go somewhere else and be around new people so you can see that the problems in your life are not being caused by other people - they're because of you.
 You're the problem; finding yourself in Christ and serving others is the solution; and sometimes The Road can help with that.